 Hot things on a brisk, cold day are one of the little things in life we all enjoy.
 And because of Colorado’s higher elevations, nights always seem to cool down into perfect hot spring weather, no matter what the season.

 Colorado’s top public hot springs

-Developed resorts ensure a consistent, quality soak, no matter the season, each open year round.
-On the flip-side, you could drive out to an overcrowded, undeveloped hot springs like Penny or Radium and have to wait around or squeeze a cheek.
+Developed resorts ensure a consistent, quality, and usually clean soak, no matter the season.
+Plus, they are open year-round.
+On the flip side, you could drive out to overcrowded, undeveloped hot springs like Penny or Radium and have to wait around or squeeze a cheek.

-These top hot springs are in a completely random order.
+These top Colorado hot springs are listed in completely random order.
 Enjoy your soak!